-&lt;sup>31 For example, a component might be assumed to require replacement every 20 years.
+33 For example, a component might be assumed to require replacement every 20 years.
 If the analysis period covers 30 years post-construction, the BCA would have assumed the cost of replacing the asset at year 20, and would have 10 years of remaining service life at year 30.

-&lt;sup>32 Other approaches may also be applied, so long as the methodology used is adequately described and justified in the BCA
+34 Other approaches may also be applied, so long as the methodology used is adequately described and justified in the BCA.

-&lt;sup>33 In this example, if the construction period is five years, then the overall analysis period would be 35 years (5 years construction plus 30 years of operations).
+35 In this example, if the construction period is five years, then the overall analysis period would be 35 years (5 years construction plus 30 years of operations).

 Net present value (NPV) is perhaps the most straightforward BCA measure.
-All benefits and costs over an alternative's life cycle are discounted to the present, and the costs are subtracted from the benefits to yield a NPV.
+All benefits and costs over an alternative's life cycle are discounted to the present, and the costs are subtracted from the benefits to yield an NPV.
 If benefits exceed costs, the NPV is positive and the project may be considered to be economically justified.

 The benefit-cost ratio (BCR) is frequently used in project evaluation when funding restrictions apply.
 In this measure, the present value of benefits (including negative benefits) is placed in the numerator of the ratio and the present value of costs is placed in the denominator.
-The ratio is usually expressed as a quotient (e.g., \$2.2 million/\$1.1 million = 2.0).
+The ratio is usually expressed as a quotient (e.g., 2.2 million).

-Deciding which elements to include in the numerator of the BCR and which to include in the denominator depends on the nature of the BCA and the purposes for which it is being used.
-Where an agency is using BCA to help evaluate potential projects to implement under a constrained budget, the denominator should only include the upfront costs of implementing the project (i.e., capital expenditures).
+The elements to be included in the numerator and denominator of the BCR depend on the nature of the BCA and the purposes for which it is being used.36 Where an agency is using BCA to help evaluate potential projects to implement under a constrained budget, the denominator should only include the upfront costs of implementing the project (i.e., capital expenditures).
 Since project funding decisions under the discretionary grant programs are being made under similar circumstances, this is the approach that should be used to calculate the BCR in analyses developed pursuant to this guidance.
 Note that under this treatment, net O&M costs and the residual value would be added to or subtracted from the numerator when calculating the BCR, rather than the denominator.

 While applicants are welcome to present estimates of a project's NPV or BCR in their BCA, the estimated benefits and costs provided in the analysis should be sufficient to USDOT analysts to make such calculations independently.
-What is most important is that applicants clearly present their estimates for each category of benefits and costs in a consistent manner (see Section 8 on Submission Guidelines below).
+What is most important is that applicants clearly present their estimates for each category of benefits and costs in a consistent manner (see Section 3).

-7. Other Types of Economic Analysis
+8. Other Types of Economic Analysis

-In addition to BCA, other types of economic analysis are also frequently employed to assess the potential consequences of transportation improvement projects, including economic development impacts, financial outcomes, and distributional effects.
+BCA is distinct from other types of economic analysis are also frequently employed to assess the potential consequences of transportation improvement projects, including economic development impacts, financial outcomes, and distributional effects.
 While these analyses can be a useful tool to inform decision makers about certain issues and metrics of interest, it is important to note that they use different approaches and answer different questions than does benefit-cost analysis.
 Most importantly, the outcomes measured by these analyses generally do not represent categories of benefits that may be added to those addressed in a BCA.

-7.1.
+8.1.
 Economic Impact Analysis